“It doesn’t mean you are a failure if you need therapy or help.”

 She talks in detail about her phobia of throwing up and how it was affecting her day-to-day activities.
 After being told by several people that she should see someone to help her with her phobia, she decided to take the plunge and ask for a referral for therapy.

 However, the first time around, Amelia didn’t get past the application process as she was too scared to go on.
 The stigma around going to therapy made her anxious and ashamed about going but, as she now realises, there is nothing wrong with therapy.
 In fact, she mentions thinking that everyone should go!

 After a few months passed from her first attempt at applying to therapy, she realised that she needed to try again and stick with it because she needed help.
 This involved going to see her GP who wasn’t too understanding about her anxieties and instead focused on her weight.
 Putting this aside, Amelia still decided to refer herself to therapy and was put on the waiting list.

-She chats about how at the beginning of therapy, it can be very emotionally draining as you keep having to reconsider how you are feeling and what you want to overcome.
-However, she knew that this was just leading to her getting the help she needed so it was all worth it.
+In the video she chats about how, at the beginning of therapy, the process can be very emotionally-draining, as you keep having to reconsider how you are feeling and what you want to overcome.
+However, she knew that this was just leading to her getting the help she needed, so it was all worth it.

-Read about how Aaron R Hale reveals who he thinks YouTubers are actually apologising to in his video about creator guilt.
-Alternatively, read about Ellen Jones’s journey of being diagnosed with autism at 19 years of age.
+Read about how Aaron R Hale reveals who he thinks YouTubers are actually apologising to in his video about creator guilt, or Ellen Jones’s journey after being diagnosed with autism at 19 years of age.